Chapter 1

 Józsi

-He was born on March 17, 1894, in the Hungarian burg of Győr, a "medieval walled city on an island" where the River Raab met the broad blue Danube.
+He was born on March 17, 1894, in Győr, Hungary: a “medieval walled city on an island[11]” halfway between Budapest and Vienna, where the River Rába (Raab) meets the broad blue Danube.

-He was the third from youngest of eleven children born to Móric* Ehrlich and Sarolta Rotmann, but never knew his four oldest brothers and sisters; at least one of them had already died before Józsi was born.
-[See Appendix below.]
+He was the third from youngest of eleven children born to Mór/Móric[12] Ehrlich and Sarolta[13] Rotmann, but never knew his four oldest brothers and sisters; at least one of them had already died before Józsi was born.

 His father was a rabbi, belonging to the moderate reform movement called Neologism that flourished in the cities of western Hungary.
-Unlike the Orthodox Jews, the Neologs conducted their services in Hungarian, made use of choirs and organ music, and emphasized something of aesthetics in their teaching.
+Unlike Orthodox Jews, the Neologs conducted services in Hungarian rather than Hebrew, made use of choirs and organ music, and emphasized something of aesthetics in their teaching[14].

 To the boy Józsi, his father must have seemed fairly remote.
-The only notably memory of Móric Ehrlich that Józsi would ever mention involved not the man but his books: beautifully bound volumes kept behind the glass doors of a fine bookcase.
+The only notable memory of Mór Ehrlich that Józsi would ever mention involved not the man but his books: beautifully bound volumes kept behind the glass doors of a fine bookcase.

-Móric died around 1905, when Józsi was eleven.
-For many years he would keep a small silver wine cup that his father had used in religious ceremonies.
+Mór died circa 1905, when Józsi was eleven.
+For many years Józsi would keep a small silver wine cup that his father had used in religious ceremonies.

-After the rabbi's death, each of his surviving children had to leave home in his or her turn because their mother Sarolta lacked the money to feed the younger ones.
-Three of the children went on to become teachers: Adolf, Rózsa, and waggish Sándor.
-Another daughter, Margit, married a German general; but since he was a Gentile, Sarolta would neither recognize the marriage nor accept Margit's two sons.
+After the rabbi’s death, each of his surviving children had to leave home in his or her turn because their mother Sarolta lacked the money to feed the younger ones.
+At least three went on to become teachers: Adolf, Rózsa, and waggish Sándor.
+Another daughter, Margit, married a German general; but since he was a Gentile, Sarolta would neither recognize the marriage nor accept Margit’s two sons.

 Józsi had a younger brother, Miska; and a younger sister and playmate, Eszter “with the long blonde hair” whom he loved dearly; but at the age of ten or so Eszter came down with tuberculosis, and she too died.

-For three or four years József lived with his aunt, Móric's sister Hermina Greenhute**, and attended a Gymnasium or secondary school that prepared students for admission to universities.
-In order to pay his Gymnasium fees, and later to earn his keep after leaving Hermina's house, Józsi began to tutor other students.
-In exchange he got room and board, but there were times when he had so little money-in-pocket that he could not afford to buy oil for a lamp, and so had to do his own studying by the light of the moon.
+For three or four years József lived with his aunt, Mór’s sister Hermina, whose surname would be remembered as Greenhute[16]; and attended a Gymnasium or secondary school that prepared students for admission to universities.
+To pay his fees, and later to earn his keep after leaving Hermina’s house, Józsi began to tutor other students.
+In exchange for this he would get room and board, but he sometimes had so little money-in-pocket he could not afford to buy oil for a lamp, and so had to do his own studying by the light of the moon.

 József never did turn to Sarolta’s prayer book.
 It was only much later, and by accident, that he discovered a little cache of money his mother had hidden inside it for him.

-At first he went to temple and followed the rituals of Judaism, dutifully, because it was expected of him.
-But if he was offered a meal of sausage or pork as his pay for tutoring, the choice was to eat it or go hungry.
-So Józsi ate the pork or sausage, was not struck by lightning, and little by little began to challenge the Law.
-In school he excelled at mathematics, where everything was provable or disprovable; in algebra he found balance and equilibrium, formulae that worked out and stood up to challenge.
+At first he dutifully went to temple and followed the rituals of Judaism, because it was expected of him.
+But if he was offered a meal of sausage or pork as pay for tutoring, the choice was to eat it or go hungry; so he ate the pork or sausage, was not struck by lightning, and little by little began to challenge the Law.
+In school Józsi excelled at mathematics, where everything was provable or disprovable; in algebra he found balance and equilibrium, formulae that worked out and stood up to challenge.
 Compared to math, religion seemed not all it was cracked up to be; and József stopped going to temple.

 For the rest of his life he would be devoted to the truth, as he saw it.
 He could accept that a Creator had “wound up the universe’s clock,” but to put faith in anything more anthropomorphic was futility at best, and medieval superstition at worst.

 And József did not intend to be medieval.
-He was going to live in the 20th Century, the enlightened world of electricity and motorcars and aeroplanes and dirigibles; the rational world where modern technology could find cures for all diseases, where science held the promise to solve all the problems.
-As the German proverb put it, Jedes warum hatte zein darum—Every question had its answer.
+He was going to live in the 20th Century, the enlightened world of electric lights and motorcars and aeroplanes and dirigibles; the rational world where modern technology could find cures for all diseases, where science held the promise to solve all problems.
+As the German proverb put it, Jedes Warum hat seinen Darum—Every Why has a Wherefore[17], i.e. “everything has an underlying reason.”

 The Ehrlichs had chosen to be honest, and József saw this as a solemn duty; yet he was also intent on acting like a gentleman.
-Always keep your word; politeness pays; never argue about religion with anybody; never try to hurt anyone's feelings, no matter what the cost to your own.
+Politeness pays; always keep your word; never argue about religion with anybody; never try to hurt anyone’s feelings, no matter what the cost to your own.

 Whatever else happened, children could always be relied upon.
 Being children, they were still candid and open and honest, and it was a pleasure to tutor them.
 A pleasant thing, too, to be looked up to for knowledge and regarded as wise.